Return to Fitness & Exercise

 Concepts to think about as you return to exercise:

-Modifications of previous exercises → typically avoid high impact activities until month 3 and watch for symptoms (see below) to modify other activities and meet your body where it is.
+Modifications of previous exercises → although this isn’t a hard and fast rule for everyone postpartum, before an assessment, we typically instruct you to avoid high impact activities until 12 weeks and watch for symptoms that will guide you to modify other activities to meet your body where it is.

-Pelvic floor strength, endurance, and coordination training → see below on when to start engaging these muscles!
+Pelvic floor strength, endurance, and coordination training → see below for a general postpartum return to exercise progression.

 What Should I Be On The Lookout For During Or After Activity?